McDegens-DAO/mcbuild/README.md

 # mcbuild
 builds, optimizes, serializes, and encodes a solana transaction for both apps and actions

+# note
+this tx builder requires a Helius RPC as it utilizes the getPriorityFeeEstimate method

 # import
 ```javascript
 import mcbuild from './mcbuild.js';